HarvsG/WireGuardMeshes/readme.md

 ## Legend
 - :free: Has free tier
 - :three: Limited amount on free tier (e.g 3)
+- :lock_with_ink_pen: This software version is closed source
 - :credit_card: Paid version only
 - :globe_with_meridians: Client can join as member of the full mesh
 - :eight_pointed_black_star: Client can join as a 'spoke' off a node/gateway on the mesh